-The unduplicated child count is generated using NGS programming that selects children based on the eligibility information entered for each child and includes only migrant children ages 3-21 who were eligible, based on federal requirements, for at least one day during the counting period of 9/1/2013 to 8/31/2014.
+The unduplicated child count is generated using NGS programming that selects children based on the eligibility information entered for each child and includes only migrant children ages 3-21 who were eligible, based on federal requirements, for at least one day during the counting period of 9/1/2014 to 8/31/2015.

-Only children ages 3 through 21: Based on the birthdate, the NGS query includes only children who were at least three and younger than 22 years old for one or more days during the reporting period.
+Only children ages 3 through 21: Based on the birth date, the NGS query includes only children who were at least three and younger than 22 years old for one or more days during the reporting period.

 Children within three years of a last qualifying move and had a qualifying activity: In addition to age, the NGS query incorporates other eligibility criteria.
 Only children who have not graduated from high school or obtained a GED and who have been determined to be eligible based on a move within the past 36 months and a documented qualifying activity are entered into NGS.
-The NGS query uses the date of the last qualifying move to calculate each child's 36 month eligibility period, and only those children who had been eligible for at least one day during the period 9/1/2013-8/31/2014 are included in the count.
+The NGS query uses the date of the last qualifying move to calculate each child's 36 month eligibility period, and only those children who had been eligible for at least one day during the period 9/1/2014-8/31/2015 are included in the count.
 Recruiters verified birth dates, schooling, the date of the last qualifying move, and the qualifying activity through eligibility interviews with families.

 Children/youth who have not graduated from high school: MEP staff collect information on the progress of migrant high school-age students.
 They identify students who graduate from high school or obtain a GED, and record this information in NGS.
 A date of termination is entered for students who graduate and the reason for termination is noted.
-The NGS child count guery excludes children/youth with a termination code prior to 9/1/2013 residency for all children identified in a previous year.
+The NGS child count query excludes children/youth with a termination code prior to 9/1/2014.

+Children who were resident in the state for at least one day during the eligible period: The NGS query counts only children verified to be resident in Illinois for at least one day during their eligibility period in the reporting period.
+NGS creates history lines with specific enrollment type flags for each new or updated COE for the count.
+MEP staff record updates based on verification of continuing residency for all children identified in a previous year.
 The residency verification date is entered into NGS.
 Illinois uses school/program attendance records or information obtained during a home visit to confirm residency.
 Less frequently, a telephone conversation with the family may be used to confirm continued residency after the initial COE has been completed.

 Children who received an MEP-funded service during the summer or intersession term: For the Category 2 count, the NGS query includes only children determined to be eligible for Category 1, who received MEP-funded services during the performance period under a summer enrollment flag of "S." A summer enrollment is entered only after the student enrolls and participates in an MEP-funded summer program, as documented in local project records.
 Summer migrant programs operate during the months of June, July, and, less frequently, August.
 Enrollment and withdrawal dates must be entered for every student included in the summer count.